-The Joint Municipal Court of Andover Township, Byram Township, Hampton Township, Fredon Township, and Andover Borough
+The Joint Municipal Court of Andover Township, Byram Township, Hampton Township, Fredon Township, Andover Borough, Hopatcong Borough, and Stanhope Borough

 Andover Township Municipal Building